louiz/biboumi/doc/biboumi.1.md

 Toto, tOtO and TOTO all represent the same IRC user.
 This means you can talk to the user toto, and this will work.

+Also note that some IRC nicknames may contain characters that are not allowed in the local part of a JID (for example '@').
+If you need to send a message to a nick containing such a character, you have to use a jid like `%irc.example.com@biboumi.example.com/AnnoyingNickn@me`, because the JID `AnnoyingNickn@me!irc.example.com@biboumi.example.com` would not work.

 Examples:

   `#foo%irc.example.com@biboumi.example.com` is the #foo IRC channel, on the